 Rob Allen, Operations Supervisor

-Rob joined the County Conservation Board in July of 2014.
-Rob started as our new Operations Supervisor.
+Rob joined the County Conservation Board in July of 2014 as our Operations Supervisor.
 Rob was previously the Wildlife Technician for the Hardin County Conservation Board where he had extensive experience with invasive species removal and native plant regeneration projects.
 Rob graduated from Iowa State University where he earned his BA in forestry.

 He enjoys living in this part of the state where he can enjoy the great lakes and marshes we have to offer.
 Rob is an avid hunter and fisherman and says, “While I am outdoors hunting and fishing, it’s not about the harvest for me.
 I enjoy watching the dog work for birds, enjoy spending time with friends and family, and watching the wildlife.
 I am also an avid trapper; trapping is how I started learning about many conservation management practices.”
 Rob is married and has a daughter that attends Ruthven-Ayrshire Elementary School.